BRUR teacher Mahmudul arrested in murder case

 The victim's wife filed a case with the police station on June 3, accusing 54 people.
 BRUR teacher Mahmudul Haque was listed as the last accused in the case, said the OC.

-When contacted, Rangpur Metropolitan Police Commissioner Md Majid Ali said that Mahmudul is also an accused in another case filed with Tajhat Police Station, but declined to provide further details.
+Rangpur Metropolitan Police Commissioner Md Majid Ali said Mahmudul is also an accused in another case filed with Tajhat Police Station, but declined to provide further details.

-Meanwhile, the Chief Metropolitan Magistrate's Court, Rangpur sent Mahmudul to jail when he was produced before it, said Shahin Alam, court inspector of Rangpur Metropolitan Court.
+Meanwhile, a Rangpur court sent Mahmudul to jail when he was produced before it, said Shahin Alam, court inspector of Rangpur Metropolitan Court.

-Mahmudul's family claimed that he was not involved in any such offences.
+Following the arrest, Mahmudul's wife wrote from his Facebook account, "My husband was not involved in any such crime.
+He is completely innocent.
+This is a deliberately fabricated false case."

 Comments